karetkaz/Cmpl/extras/Reference/Language.md

 	* Create and initialize objects like in JavaScript `complex a = {re: 42, im: 2};`
 	* `this` is not needed using [Uniform Function Call Syntax](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax).

+* `public`, `private` access level modifiers are not part of the language.
+	* everything is accessible inside one file with no restriction.
+	* accessing a non doc commented variable, function field or method will raise a high level warning.
+	* deprecation and any other annotations should be specified in the documentation comment.

 # Lexical structure